 For one, I realised that putting on your snowboarding gear was easier, and so was taking it off.
 My coach moreover sounded convinced that snowboarding is more fun – and he himself personally favoured it.
 Driven by the circumstances, I decided to give snowboarding a go.

-Vinod went through the basics from the very beginning.
-First with how to put your skiboard on, followed by how to slide, turn and stop with it.
-Next I took to tiny baby runs, a dozen or so times, under his supervision, until I found it all too easy to handle it myself.
+Vinod went through the basics from the very beginning — from putting a snowboard on to how to slide, turn and stop.
+Next, I took it to tiny baby runs, a dozen or so times, under his supervision, until I was sure about handling it myself.

 For the next few hours, I was on my own, experimenting with the ski and learning as I was pleased.

 Unlike other ski schools often frequented by tourists, learning snowboarding or skiing was a different experience in Sethan, for in Sethan you have the exclusivity of being closer to nature and not bumping into other tourists looking hopeless with their ski.